MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

 * Class attribute: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
   `this.parentObjectName`

-This is the name of an [[Object|Data-Structure:-Object]] that is associated with the Puzzle, if any.
+This is the name of an [Object](object.md) that is associated with the Puzzle, if any.
 The parent Object must be in the same Room as the Puzzle referencing it.
-If the name of an Object is supplied, then a Player will be able to supply the name of the parent Object as an argument in the use command instead of the name of the Puzzle. [[Narrations|Data-Structure:-Narration]] involving the Puzzle will also use the parent Object's name instead of the Puzzle's name.
+If the name of an Object is supplied, then a Player will be able to supply the name of the parent Object as an argument in the use command instead of the name of the Puzzle.
+[Narrations](Narration.md) involving the Puzzle will also use the parent Object's name instead of the Puzzle's name.
 This is particularly useful if every Puzzle is given a unique name.
 For example, if the Puzzle is named "PANIC BUTTON" and the parent Object is named "YELLOW BUTTON", then a Player will be able to interact with the Puzzle by sending `.use YELLOW BUTTON` or `.use PANIC BUTTON`.
 When the Puzzle is interacted with by a Player named Haru, Alter Ego will send "Haru uses the YELLOW BUTTON." to the PANIC BUTTON's Room channel.

-Additionally, by assigning a Puzzle a parent Object, it becomes possible for the Puzzle to contain [[Items|Data-Structure:-Item]].
+Additionally, by assigning a Puzzle a parent Object, it becomes possible for the Puzzle to contain [Items](item.md).
 This allows Items to be made inaccessible until the Puzzle is solved, while also allowing Players to take and drop Items from/into the parent Object if the Puzzle is solved.
 When an Object capable of containing Items is assigned a child Puzzle, the [[item list|Tutorial:-Writing-descriptions#il]] must be in the Puzzle's already solved description.
 If no parent Object is needed, this cell can simply be left blank on the spreadsheet.

 ### Parent Object

-* Class attribute: [[Object|Data-Structure:-Object]] `this.parentObject`
+* Class attribute: [Object](object.md) `this.parentObject`

 This is an internal attribute which simply contains a reference to the actual Object object whose name matches `this.parentObjectName` and whose location is the same as the Puzzle.
 If no parent Object name is given, this will be